This post was written in collaboration with Flooring Superstore.

 Choose the room or area of your home you want to start with first and focus solely on that for the foreseeable.
-Make sure, if it’s a huge area, that the rest of your family are on board with a bit of disruption.
+Make sure, if it’s a huge area, that the rest of your family is on board with a bit of disruption.
 You really don’t want to wind the kids up further over breakfast than usual, do you?

-Step one involves finding inspiration for your freshened up look.
+Step one involves finding inspiration for your freshened-up look.
 I’m going to be a bit controversial here; most people would advise you to hit Pinterest for ideas.
 Please don’t do that.
 Seriously.

 Ditch the iPad for a minute and just look at what you currently have in your home.
 Now ask yourself the following questions: